Perfect Man (Shinhwa album)

-Music video
+Music videos

 For their music video "Perfect Man", Shinhwa each held a bouquet of yellow flowers.
 Each members in the music video portray different people, with Lee Min-woo walking and singing first, holding his bouquet of yellow flowers and transition into Kim Dong-wan, who drove an ATV.
 Dongwan later changed into Andy, who is a businessman in the music video, when he enters an elevator.
 Andy later change into Jun Jin while doing push ups in the gym, and then change into Shin Hye-sung while he sat in a car.
 Hyesung walks behind a glass door that blurs his figure, and the music video switches to where Shinhwa is dancing, each with a microphone stand before them.
 Eric is shown rapping, and he then walks out from the other side of the glass door which Hyesung had stepped in from.
 The music video ended with the members throwing their bouquet of yellow flowers and dancing on a stage with a crowd screaming.

 Their music video for "I Pray 4 U" was much more simple, showing the members singing around a boat (owned by Minwoo in the music video).
 It also showed the members playing basketball against each other.